 What is sarilumab?

-Sarilumab is a medication that has been used for the treatment of rheumatoid arthritis (RA) that has not responded to other medications.
+Sarilumab is a medication that has been used for the treatment of rheumatoid arthritis (RA) and polymyalgia rheumatica (PMR) when they have not responded to other medications.
 Sarilumab is a monoclonal antibody (a protein made by the body’s immune system) that binds and blocks interleukin-6 (a protein that causes inflammation).
-It has recently been used as an investigational drug in the treatment of hospitalized patients with COVID-19 illness.
-Sarilumab has been sold under the brand name Kevzara®.
+It has also been used as an investigational drug in the treatment of people hospitalized with COVID-19 illness.
+A brand name for sarilumab is Kevzara®.

 Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.